 Nuts and seeds can seem like a bit of a minefield for keto dieters.

-Nuts and seeds can also be calorie-dense and if you choose the wrong ones or eat too many, they might be holding you back from ketosis without you realizing, especially considering how convenient they are as a snack on the go.
+On the flip-side, nuts and seeds can also be calorie-dense.
+If you choose the wrong ones or eat too many, they might be holding you back from ketosis without you realizing.
+Especially considering how convenient they are as a snack on the go.

-There’s a trove of information on nuts and seeds to be found online which can give conflicting opinions without providing enough details to let you make an informed decision.
+There’s a trove of information on nuts and seeds online, which can give conflicting opinions without providing enough details.

-We’re going to take an accurate, comprehensive look at flaxseeds, their health benefits and how they can help you achieve ketosis.
+In this article, we’re going to take an accurate, comprehensive look at flaxseeds, their health benefits, and how they can help you achieve ketosis.

 What Are Flaxseeds?

-If the name flaxseed is unfamiliar to you, you’ve probably heard it referred to by one of its other names—linseed or flax—and you’ll definitely recognize the small, brown, teardrop-shaped seeds.
+If the name flaxseed is unfamiliar to you, you’ve probably heard it referred to by one of its other names: linseed or flax.
+You’ll definitely recognize the small, brown, teardrop-shaped seeds.